ic005k/OCAuxiliaryTools/READMe.md

 ## Features include but are not limited to:

+* Powerful keyword search function, including retrieval of unseen data tables

+* All tabs and checkbox text are supported for copying (right-click menu)

+* Unlimited levels of undo and redo (automatically cleared when opening a new file)

+* Copy and paste rows between multiple processes and single processes

+* Well-built data structures to accommodate rapid iterations of OpenCore

 * robust plist file bottom reading and writing code to ensure the correctness of data reading and writing

 * Built-in configuration file database ([Share configuration file](https://github.com/ic005k/QtOpenCoreConfigDatabase/issues))